MaxwellHawk/MaxwellHawk.github.io/_pages/about.md

 ---

-* I am an undergraduate student in the department of Bioinformatics and Biostatistics at Shanghai Jiao Tong University.
-Major is Biotechnology (Bioinformatics Pioneering Class)
+* I am an undergraduate student at Shanghai Jiao Tong University.

-* My research advisors are Prof.Chaochun Wei (SJTU), Prof.Jingfang Wang (SJTU) and Prof. Wei Wang (UCLA).
+* I will have three years of Master learning at Peking University, majored in computer technology.

-Research Interest
+Internship Interest
 ======
-I have a broad interest in the field of Bioinformatics and Computational Biology.
-Current major interest is sequence analysis methods development and NGS data processing, as well as their downstream applications in biology and medicine.
+I have a broad interest in the field of Computer Technology and Software Engineering.
+Now i'm availavle no less than three days per week, and seeking for internship related to data mining and game designing.
-Past and ongoing related topics are:
+Past projects are:

-* Method development in Single-cell RNA-seq quantification

-* Funtional element discovery in genomes, specifically, method development in alternative splicing prediction

-* Bioinformatics related web tools development

-* Drug combination prediction using machine learning methods
+* Mentor recommendation system based on machine learning

+* Constrained Stress Model in Unified Framework

 <a href="https://clustrmaps.com/site/1aeo1"  title="Visit tracker"><img src="//www.clustrmaps.com/map_v2.png?d=Zf22R72jY53CR_Ndbi-2ZeA1hCDeoQi8Z_vSr7WqQxA&cl=ffffff" /></a>